»

 He has been a recipient of three National Film Awards and the Volpi Cup for Best Actor at the Venice Film Festival.

 In his mind, there is only one religion and that is good cinema.
-His best performances came in features such as Paar, Pestonjee, Jaane Bhi Do Yaaro, Masoom, and Sparsh.
+Some of his finest performances have come in features such as Paar, Pestonjee, Jaane Bhi Do Yaaro, Masoom, and Sparsh.

 Entity Detail